QuadSpinner/Gaea-Docs/source/Guide/2-Graph/3-Properties.md

 ![](/images/ui/properties-flux.png){.w-75}

-Flux markers are small dots that represent the last 3 values chosen on the slider previously.
+Flux markers are small dots that represent previous values.
 They appear when you hover over the slider.

+When you move the slider, the last 3 positions are marked with little dots in decreasing opacity levels.
+These handy little guides can be helpful when exploring settings.
+They reset every time you unselect that node.

 ## Heavy Nodes